shivajiva101/sban/README.md

 Returns all known accounts and ip addresses associated with a player name.

-#### CONFIG
+#### CONFIG SETTINGS

 You can add these optional settings to minetest.conf to adjust the sban mod's behaviour.
+Deleting them removes the modification and sban will revert back to the default behaviour.
+Minetest config file can only be changed when the server isn't running!

-#### sban.api
+<b>sban.api</b>

-Controls loading of the API functions.
-Default is false.
+Controls loading of the API functions. <b>Default: true</b>

-	sban.api = true
+	sban.api = false

-This would load the API functions and allow other mods access via the global sban table.
+This would disable the API functions and prevent other mods access via the global sban table.

-#### sban.display_max
+<b>sban.display_max</b>

 Changes the maximum number of player records displayed when using the /ban_record command.

 	sban.display_max = 12

-This would increase the number of records shown from the default 10 records to 12.
+This would increase the number of records shown from the <b>default: 10</b> records to 12.

-#### sban.ban_max
+<b>sban.ban_max</b>

 Allows server owners to set an expiry date for bans.
 It uses the same format for durations as the /tempban command.